Apolipoprotein E: Function

-APOE transports lipids, fat-soluble vitamins, and cholesterol into the lymph system and then into the blood.
+As a component of the lipoprotein lipid transport system, APOE facilitates the transport of lipids, fat-soluble vitamins, and cholesterol via the blood.
+It interacts with the LDL receptor to facilitate endocytosis of VLDL remnants.
 It is synthesized principally in the liver, but has also been found in other tissues such as the brain, kidneys, and spleen.
+APOE synthesized in the liver associates with HDL which can then distribute it to newly formed VLDL or chylomicron particles to facilitate their eventual uptake by the liver.

 In the nervous system, non-neuronal cell types, most notably astroglia and microglia, are the primary producers of APOE, while neurons preferentially express the receptors for APOE.
 There are seven currently identified mammalian receptors for APOE which belong to the evolutionarily conserved LDLR family.

 APOE was initially recognized for its importance in lipoprotein metabolism and cardiovascular disease.
 Defects in APOE result in familial dysbetalipoproteinemia aka type III hyperlipoproteinemia (HLP III), in which increased plasma cholesterol and triglycerides are the consequence of impaired clearance of chylomicron, VLDL and LDL.
 More recently, it has been studied for its role in several biological processes not directly related to lipoprotein transport, including Alzheimer's disease (AD), immunoregulation, and cognition.
 Though the exact mechanisms remain to be elucidated, isoform 4 of APOE, encoded by an APOE allele, has been associated with increased calcium ion levels and apoptosis following mechanical injury.

 In the field of immune regulation, a growing number of studies point to APOE's interaction with many immunological processes, including suppressing T cell proliferation, macrophage functioning regulation, lipid antigen presentation facilitation (by CD1) to natural killer T cell as well as modulation of inflammation and oxidation.
 APOE is produced by macrophages and APOE secretion has been shown to be restricted to classical monocytes in PBMC, and the secretion of APOE by monocytes is down regulated by inflammatory cytokines and upregulated by TGF-beta.

 Clinical significance

 Alzheimer's disease

 As of 2012, the E4 variant was the largest known genetic risk factor for late-onset sporadic Alzheimer's disease (AD) in a variety of ethnic groups.
 However, the E4 variant does not correlate with risk in every population.
 Nigerian people have the highest observed frequency of the APOE4 allele in world populations, but AD is rare among them.
 This may be due to their low cholesterol levels.
 Caucasian and Japanese carriers of two E4 alleles have between 10 and 30 times the risk of developing AD by 75 years of age, as compared to those not carrying any E4 alleles.
 This may be caused by an interaction with amyloid.

-Alzheimer's disease is characterized by build-ups of aggregates of the peptide beta-amyloid.
-Apolipoprotein E enhances proteolytic break-down of this peptide, both within and between cells.
-The isoform APOE-ε4 is not as effective as the others at promoting these reactions, resulting in increased vulnerability to AD in individuals with that gene variation.
+Interestingly, there is a sex specific effect, as presence of APOE4 increases AD risk more in women than in men.